Should You Repair or Replace Your Busted Bumper?

-Cracked, dented, punctured and scratched.
+Cracked, dented, punctured, and scratched.
 These are all ugly things that can happen to your car bumper.
-More accurately called a “bumper cover,” these decorative plastic components hide the metal structural bumper components underneath.
-Bumper covers are easily damaged (whatever happened to those chrome bumpers that really could take some bumps?), and the best way to fix yours depends on your situation, your abilities and the kind of bumper damage you’ve got.
+More accurately called a “bumper cover”, these decorative plastic components hide the metal structural bumper components underneath.
+Bumper covers are easily damaged (whatever happened to those chrome bumpers that really could take some bumps?), and the best way to fix yours depends on your situation, your abilities, and the kind of bumper damage you’ve got.

-Bumper Fix No. 1: Repair the Scratch
+Fix #1: Repair the Scratch

-Bumper Fix No. 2: Replace the Bumper Cover
+Fix #2: Replace the Bumper Cover

-First, replacement bumper covers aren’t cheap, especially if you go with a cover made by the original equipment manufacturer (OEM) and factory pre-painted to match your vehicle.
+- Replacement bumper covers aren’t cheap, especially if you go with a cover made by the original equipment manufacturer (OEM) and factory pre-painted to match your vehicle.
 You can certainly find aftermarket bumper covers for less money, but you’ll almost certainly have to have it painted to match your car, boosting the final cost.

-And third, even with an economical aftermarket bumper cover, it’s not that easy to create your own matching paint job.
+- Even with an economical aftermarket bumper cover, it’s not that easy to create your own matching paint job.

-Bumper Fix No. 3: Patch the Bumper Cover
+Fix #3: Patch the Bumper Cover

 Although bumper covers are typically made of semi-flexible plastic, you can fill, sand, paint and buff bumper dings and dents the same way as any steel auto body part.
 Patching can save you money, compared with complete bumper cover replacement, and it’s an approach that’s DIY friendly, too.